Explore the beauty of the Natural State through its natural landscapes, captivating art and thought-provoking Arkansas history museums

 Crystal Bridges Museum’s permanent art collection spans five centuries of American masterworks from the Colonial era of Arkansas history to current day.
 Included are iconic images such as Asher B. Durand’s Kindred Spirits, Norman Rockwell’s Rosie the Riveter and Andy Warhol’s Coca-Cola (3)— each reflecting a distinct moment in American artistic evolution.
 Major works by modern and contemporary American artists, including Georgia O’Keeffe, John Baldessari and James Turrell, are displayed in the permanent collection along with topical temporary installations.

 Guided group tours can be arranged for groups of 10-60 guests, and may include box lunches or a seated lunch in the museum’s restaurant.
 Audio tours are available through a free app, which can be downloaded to Apple or Android devices.

 Bentonville is also home to the Museum of Native American History, founded by David Bogle, a registered member of the Cherokee Nation.
-Admission is free and visitors can view 10,000 Native American artifacts.
+Admission is free and visitors can view 10,000 Native American artifacts important to Arkansas history.
 Scholars, artists and advocates host monthly conversations and give an authentic voice to historical and contemporary Native American culture.
-Kiowa artist Travis Mammedaty recently explored the history, culture and protocol of songs for use in pow wows.
 Guests even search for modern-made, hand-knapped arrowheads hidden in rocks around the onsite tipi.